 #8: Customer wins

 Announcing a new customer on your roster or turning a positive use case into a press release not only builds goodwill with your current customers but also shows prospects other brands like them are seeing your solution’s value.
-Nothing makes investors happy like customer growth and these release show just that.
+Nothing makes investors happy like customer growth and these releases show just that.
 Pro tip: slide a provision into your client contracts for promotion.
 You’ll get it approved more times than you think!

 Pillars impacted: Investors, customers